Wayne Simmonds

-Wayne Simmonds (born August 26, 1988) is a Canadian former professional ice hockey right winger.
-He played in the National Hockey League (NHL) for the Los Angeles Kings, Philadelphia Flyers, Nashville Predators, New Jersey Devils, Buffalo Sabres, and Toronto Maple Leafs between 2008 and 2023.
+Wayne Simmonds (born August 26, 1988) is a Canadian former professional ice hockey player.
+A right winger, he played in the National Hockey League (NHL) for the Los Angeles Kings, Philadelphia Flyers, Nashville Predators, New Jersey Devils, Buffalo Sabres, and Toronto Maple Leafs between 2008 and 2023.
 During the 2012–13 NHL lockout, Simmonds played in Europe with ETC Crimmitschau and HC Bílí Tygři Liberec.
 He is known to his teammates and fans by the nickname "Wayne Train".

 Early life

 Simmonds was born and raised in the Toronto suburb of Scarborough and attended Birchmount Park Collegiate Institute, Ontario.
 He was the third of four sons, in addition to one daughter.
 His parents were Cyril Simmonds and Wanda Mercury-Simmonds.
 His family is originally from North Preston, Nova Scotia.
 Despite growing up in the Toronto area, Simmonds has said he grew up a fan primarily of the Detroit Red Wings.
 His favourite player growing up was Sergei Fedorov.

 In third grade, Simmonds wrote a report for career day in which he stated his desire to be a professional ice hockey player.
 His teacher was discouraging, but Simmonds was undeterred.

 Simmonds spent the majority of his minor hockey career playing A and AA hockey on the east side of Toronto, including the Minor Midget Toronto Aces in 2003–04 season of the Greater Toronto Hockey League (GTHL).
 After several GTHL AAA players graduated the following summer to junior hockey, Simmonds moved up to the AAA level for the first time with the Toronto Jr. Canadiens midgets of the GTHL in 2004–05.